 As Costa Deliziosa is a direct sister to Costa Luminosa, the lay-out of both ships is exactly the same.
 The differences between the two are mostly seen in the use of colours, materials and of course the overall theme.
 The overall theme of the Costa Deliziosa is 'shapes' As a centerpiece in the Atrio Delle Delizie, a sculpture made by Arnaldo Pomodoro with the title 'Sfera' (The Sphere) draws immitiate attention.
 Arnaldo Pomodoro is familiar with designing artworks for cruiseliners, as he has also made works for the Costa Romantica and for Fred.
 Olsen's Balmoral earlier in his carreer.
 The atrium is mostly decorated in warm pink, caramel and brown.
 Of course, the atrium is the central hub on the ship, connecting many public spaces and in itself it is a place to relax, see and be seen.
 A stairway connects Gardenia Deck (2) and Azalea Deck (3), but it rises up to Magnolia Deck (10) where the Club Deliziosa specialityrestaurant tops it of.
+Next to The Sphere, in the Atrium also a large painting by Mario Donizetti decorates the space under the title of 'Phisical Delight And Interlectual Delight'.

 Glass elevators connect the decks in between and give a spectacular view In total, the ship has 15 elevators, well spaced so it is very easy to move up and down throught the ship without you having to walk too far.